Legal aid in New Zealand: Administrative changes

 When Judith Collins became Justice Minister in 2011, she watered down some of Simon Power's proposals but left the fixed fees and rotational assignments unchanged.
 She also indicated she was "comfortable with the amount of money being spent on Treaty (of Waitangi) claims".

 These legislative changes were not well received by the legal community.
 New Zealand Law Society President Jonathan Temm said legal aid was already underfunded and expanding the Public Defence Service would make the organisation even less efficient.
 In 2012 Justice Andrew Tipping, the country's longest-serving senior judge, said the recent cutbacks to legal aid had compromised the justice system: "The amount of money spent deciding whether legal aid should be granted by the Ministry of Justice would be better spent on legal representation."

 Impact of funding cuts

 On justice

 As a result of fixed fees and other measures, by 2014 the cost of legal aid had been cut by a third, dropping back to $102 million.
 University of Canterbury dean of law, Chris Gallavin, said the funding cuts and bureaucratic barriers meant "more lawyers were not bothering applying for legal aid, and more people were choosing to represent themselves rather than shoulder the cost of legal advice".
 Lawyers and academics said this was compromising New Zealander's right to a fair trial.

 On domestic violence cases

-Solicitor Louise Taylor said that some of clients said "they've phoned up to 40 practitioners and are unable to find someone".
+Due to restrictions in the amount of money lawyers can charge legal aid clients versus fee-paying clients, many lawyers have chosen to not participate in the legal aid scheme altogether.
+This can have dangerous, life-or-death consequences in certain situations like domestic violence, where victims are unable to hire a lawyer who can apply for a protection or restraining order.

+Triennial Review of Legal Aid 2025

+In June 2025, the Ministry of Justice announced that legal aid would be reviewed and requested the public to make submissions. it claims the main objective of the review is to ensure that the scheme is efficient and sustainable while also promoting access to justice.

+Deloittes cost benefit analysis

+As part of its submission to the Review, the Law Society commissioned Deloittes to conduct a cost benefit analysis of legal aid.
+Deloittes determined that every dollar spent on legal aid led to $2.06 worth of savings to households and government - primarily through decreased family violence.
+Although, Deloittes assessed the benefits of legal aid paid in the family court, they did not factor in savings or benefits from legal aid paid in criminal cases, civil cases or Treaty of Waitaingi cases due to a lack of data.

+Deloittes qualified their analysis indicating that the $2 return on legal aid was an extremely conservative outcome.
+Their report compared the return on legal aid in New Zealand with other jurisdictions, including Northern Ireland, where the return on criminal legal aid alone was £12.71 per £1 in costs.